divelab/AIRS/OpenDFT/QHNet/readme.md

 ## Training

 Training the QHNet on the MD17 dataset.
+Note that `$DATASET` is the name of datasets from water, ethanol, malondialdehyde, uracil.
 ```bash
 python train_wH.py dataset=$DATASET model=QHNet model.version=QHNet
 ```